mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 The Richardson REST Maturity Model describes four different levels of REST (starting at Level 0).
 A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.<br>
 - **Level 0 - a single URI and use a single HTTP method (typically POST):** <br> These services have a single URI and use a single HTTP method (typically POST).
 These are the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

-- **Level 1 - different URLs for different resources but use a single HTTP method (typically POST):** <br> API design at Level 1 is all about using different URLs to interact with the different resources in your application but only a single HTTP verb – generally HTTP POST.
+- **Level 1 - different URIs for different resources but use a single HTTP method (typically POST):** <br> API design at Level 1 is all about using different URIs to interact with the different resources in your application but only a single HTTP verb – generally HTTP POST.
 These services will give each resource, available in the application, a unique URI.
 A unique URI separately identifies one unique resource – and that makes these REST API better than level zero.

 - **Level 2 - different URIs and HTTP Verbs for manipulating resources:** <br>
 REST API of Level 2 uses different URIs and HTTP Methods, but does not use the HATEOAS.
-Such RSET API supports several of the HTTP verbs on each exposed resource – Create, Read, Update and Delete (CRUD) operations.
+Such REST API supports several of the HTTP verbs on each exposed resource – Create, Read, Update and Delete (CRUD) operations.
 Here the state of resources, typically representing business entities, can be manipulated over the network.Maturity level 2 is the most popular usecase of REST principles, which advocate using different verbs based on the HTTP request methods, while the system can have multiple resources.

 - **Level 3 - different URIs and HTTP Verbs and HATEOAS:** <br>
 REST API of Level 3 is the most mature level of Richardson’s model, which encourages easy discoverability.
 This level makes it easy for the responses to be self-descriptive by using HATEOAS.
 Level 3 leads the service consumers through a trail of resources, causing application state transitions as a result.

 ## Some definitions related to REST API

 - _**Resource:**_ <br> The key abstraction of information in REST is a resource.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.
-In other words, any concept that might be identified by a URL provided by the server can be called a resource.
+In other words, any concept that might be identified by a URI provided by the server can be called a resource.
 A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
 It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.Resources can be singleton or grouped into collections. <br>
 _**1.Singleton and Collection Resources**_<br>
 For example, _“customers”_ is a collection resource and _“customer”_ is a singleton resource (in a banking domain).We can identify _“customers”_ collection resource using the URI **“/customers“**.
 We can identify a single _“customer”_ resource using the URI **“/customers/{customerId}“**.<br>
 _**2.Collection and Sub-collection Resources**_<br>